Silver Age Beyond

 The Perleria region is ruled by the Baroness Prajna Sophia al-Yazata.
 In addition to the al-Yazata fiefs, there are also here Sectus fiefs, lead by Bishop Munus, which control much of the local commerce; House Torenson fiefs, lead by Sir Zachery Torenson; and House Juandaastas fiefs, lead by Marquessa Sabine al-Yazata Juandaastas.
 The Juasdaastas are attempting to restock the area with endangered species, but the Torensons don’t understand and try to wipe out various predators as they are introduced.
 This has resulted in high tensions between the Torensons and Juandaastas.

 The island is home to the Wyeming Mountains, and the western coast is heavily forested (coniferous), and home to many foresters and trappers.
 The southern part of the island is rich in farmland and grazing fields.
 Marriages are arranged from birth in this part of the world, and the 7th child of any marriage is automatically a freeman and receives a free education.
-It is also home to the Sectus of St. Maya.
-North Perleria is home to reindeer herders and artic villages of Shimo, an eskimo-like people who combine Orthodox dogma with shamanistic practices.
-Sikkeena (Knife Weasels) roam the artic regions in large herds – they have opposable thumbs and are known to attack human villages.
+It is also home to the Sect of St. Maya.
+North Perleria is home to reindeer herders and arctic villages of Shimo, an eskimo-like people who combine Orthodox dogma with shamanistic practices.
+Sikkeena (Knife Weasels) roam the arctic regions in large herds – they have opposable thumbs and are known to attack human villages.
 Legends of Leviathans persist, possibly guardians of the sunken Primmortal city of Daztlanshi.

 100 million population

 Located in Shamal, Nordwood forest is home to many woodsmen and trappers.
 Although originally farmland, a forest has grown up since the collapse of the Second Republic.
 Nordwood is home to a number of Ghareeb, or coyote men – Second Republic experiments in gene splicing.